Vaskar71/Virtual-Desktop-Performance-Monitor-/README.md

 > A real-time system performance monitoring desktop application built in Python.

 ## Description
 Virtual Desktop Performance Monitor is a Python desktop application that continuously monitors your system's CPU, memory, and network usage.
 It displays performance metrics in a user-friendly Tkinter GUI and logs data to a CSV file for further analysis.
-Ideal for beginners and those interested in real-time system monitoring.

 ## Table of Contents
 - [Installation/Getting Started](#installationgetting-started)